 Escalating variations in modern CMOS designs have become a threat to Moore's law.
-While previous works have proposed techniques for tolerating variations by trading reliability for reduced voltage (energy) [10], the benefits of such techniques are limited, because voltage/reliability tradeoffs in conventional processors often introduce more errors than can be gainfully tolerated [14].
-Recent work has proposed circuit and design-level optimizations [14, 15] that manipulate the error rate behavior of a design to increase the potential for energy savings from voltage/reliability tradeoffs.
-In this paper, we investigate whether architectural optimizations can also manipulate error rate behavior to significantly increase the energy savings from voltage/reliability tradeoffs.
+In light of the increasing costs of standard worst-case design practices, timing speculation has become a popular approach for dealing with static and dynamic non-determinism and increasing yield.
+Timing speculative architectures allow conservative guardbands to be relaxed, increasing efficiency at the expense of occasional errors, which are corrected or tolerated by an error resilience mechanism.
+Previous work has proposed circuit or designlevel optimizations that manipulate the error rate behavior of a design to increase the efficiency of timing speculation.
+In this paper, we investigate whether architectural optimizations can also manipulate error rate behavior to significantly increase the effectiveness of timing speculation.
 To this end, we demonstrate how error rate behavior indeed depends on processor architecture, and that architectural optimizations can be used to manipulate the error rate behavior of a processor.
-We show that architectural optimizations can significantly enhance voltage/reliability tradeoffs, achieving up to 29% additional energy savings for processors that employ Razor-based error resilience.
+Using timing speculation-aware architectural optimizations, we demonstrate enhanced overscaling and up to 29% additional energy savings for processors that employ Razor-based timing speculation.

-Categories and Subject Descriptors
+Categories and Subject Descriptors: C.1.m [Computer Architectures]: Miscellaneous

-C.1 [Processor Architectures]: Miscellaneous

-General Terms: Design
+General Terms: Design, Performance, Reliability

-Keywords: error resilience, microarchitecture, energy efficiency, timing speculation
+Additional Key Words and Phrases: error resilience, computer architecture, energy efficiency, timing speculation